ahojnnes/local-feature-evaluation/README.md

 This list is updated with the latest benchmark results.
 Note that the results differ from the original paper, since they were updated with the latest COLMAP version.
-Numbers of some of the features are still missing for the latest COLMAP version and will be added shortly after recomputing them.
+Numbers of some of the features are still missing for the latest COLMAP version and will be added shortly after recomputing them (marked with ***).
 If you want to submit your own results, please open a new issue or pull request in this repository.
 Note that the below table extends to the right and alternatively can be viewed in a code or text editor.

 **Metrics:**